Palette-Labs-Inc/registry/rfcs/00000-overview.md

 Users typically approve a `client` as a signer during the sign up flow in a new application.
 Users can unilaterally revoke signature delegation at any time.

 Users include their `account identifier` and sign every [`intent`](#intent-casting).
 This mechanism makes all communication within the network tamper-proof and self-certifying.
-Recipients of `intents` validate these signed messages against the [`identity contracts`](./00003-identity-contracts.md) before processing, storing, or transmitting data.
+Recipients of `intents` validate these signed messages against the [`identity contracts`](./00003-identity-contracts.md) before processing, storing, transmitting, or forwarding data.

 ```mermaid
 graph LR